-- File an application for degree by the appropriate deadline for the term in which you intend to graduate.
-The Application for Degree can be completed and submitted via DrexelConnect. - Review the university's requirements (available through the Graduate College) and ensure you are in full compliance. - 3.
-Submit your Form D-4 to the Graduate Studies Office one month prior to your thesis defense date. - 4.
-Review the Dissertation Checklist and start formatting your thesis. - Take the D-5 form with you to your final defense.
-Your committee members will need to sign these forms. - After your final defense, have your department send the Form D-5 to the Graduate Studies Office at 3141 Chestnut Street, Randell Hall 240 and email a copy to the LeBow Program Coordinator.
+- 1. File an application for degree by the appropriate deadline for the term in which you intend to graduate.
+The Application for Degree can be completed and submitted via DrexelConnect. - 2.
+Review the university's requirements (available through the Graduate College) and ensure you are in full compliance. - Submit your Form D-4 to the Graduate Studies Office one month prior to your thesis defense date. - 4.
+Review the Dissertation Checklist and start formatting your thesis.

-- 7. Your supervising professor should submit your final dissertation or research grade(s) to finalize your transcript. - 8.
-Fill out the Completion Form and have it signed by the appropriate people. - 9.
-Dissertation Submission.
+- 5. Take the D-5 form with you to your final defense.
+Your committee members will need to sign these forms. - After your final defense, have your department send the Form D-5 to the attention of the Program Manager within 24-48 hours. - Your supervising professor should submit your final dissertation or research grade(s) to finalize your transcript. - 8.
+Fill out the Completion Form and have it signed by the appropriate people. - Dissertation Submission.
 Submission instructions can be found on the Library website.
-Make sure you are clear on all the submission requirements before you get to the submission stage. - Submit your signed Completion Form to the Graduate Studies Office (3141 Chestnut Street, Randell 240) for final degree clearance. - Complete the Survey of Earned Doctorates and Drexel's PhD Exit Survey and return with your Completion Form to Graduate Studies.
+Make sure you are clear on all the submission requirements before you get to the submission stage. - 10.
+Submit your signed Completion Form to the Graduate Studies Office (3141 Chestnut Street, Main Building, Suite 301) for final degree clearance. - 11.
+Complete the Survey of Earned Doctorates and Drexel's PhD Exit Survey and return with your Completion Form to Graduate Studies.